gkoehler/WeddingWebsite/README.md

 # Editing

-Open iTerm to the 'Website' directory and type `grunt`.
+Open iTerm to the `Website` directory and type `grunt`.
 Will automatically insert livereload stuff.

 Adding a grunt plugin: `npm install grunt-plugin-name --save-dev`

 # Publishing

-    grunt finalize && git push
+Publishing updates to the site:

+    cd Website
+    fab deploy_prod

+If the images need to be re-transferred:

+    fab deploy_prod:True